-This program is located in the historic district of Nolan Park and housed at the exhibition space (NP/10) of the West Harlem Art Fund.
+This Governors Island Artist Residency Program is located in the historic district of Nolan Park and housed at the exhibition space (NP/10) of the West Harlem Art Fund.

 Visual Muze is a unique storytelling residency and retreat.
 It provides visual artists, performance artists, multi-media designers, and writers the opportunity to explore narrative forms within collaborative projects, works in progress, guest lectures, and crafts.
-Prompts will be provided.
 Participants can choose to work independently or in teams to create original works in print, film, public performance, or digitally for a culminating exhibition.
 Process, creative strategy, and inspiration will be emphasize

-Visual Muze Artist Residency is directed by Curator Savona Bailey McClain.
+Visual Muze Storytelling Residency and Retreat is directed by Curator Savona Bailey McClain.